 The following is a list of venues and organizations, roughly by geographical location, that put on performances of music discussed on this site.
-Included are links to some web sites that cover live goings on in a general area.
+Included are links to some web sites that cover live goings-on in a general area.

 New York City and surrounding area

 The Stone is John Zorn’s venue for improv and avant-garde music, feature shows most nights of the week.
+The original venue has closed and now performances occur at The New School Glass Box Theater.

 Issue Project Room is a Brooklyn space that offers creative music, theater, video and literature, but their focus is mostly on music.